ESIM: First devices launched with eSIM

 In February 2016, Samsung released the Samsung Gear S2 Classic 3G smartwatch, the first device to implement an eSIM.
 The first Apple device released with eSIM technology was the Apple Watch Series 3, released in September 2017.
 In 2018, it introduced it to iPhone, with the iPhone XS and iPhone XR, and iPad, with the iPad Pro (3rd generation).
-The first iPhone models lacking a SIM card tray and requiring eSIM were the US-sold iPhone 14 and iPhone 14 Pro, announced in 2022.
+The first iPhone models lacking a SIM card tray and requiring use of eSIMs were the US-sold iPhone 14 and iPhone 14 Pro, announced in 2022.
 Outside the United States, all iPhone models continue to be sold with support for physical SIM cards, but the iPad Air (6th generation), iPad Pro (7th generation), and iPad Mini (7th generation), announced in 2024, work exclusively with eSIM.
+As of September 2025, the iPhone 17, iPhone 17 Pro are eSIM only in a number of countries, touting larger batteries in this configuration, and the iPhone Air is also Apple's first device with no physical SIM capability in any country.

 In October 2017, Google unveiled the Pixel 2, the first mobile phone to use an eSIM, available via its Google Fi Wireless service.
 In 2018, Google released the Pixel 3 and Pixel 3 XL and in May 2019, the Pixel 3a and Pixel 3a XL, with eSIM support for carriers other than Google Fi.
-In 2025, US-sold Pixel 10 series devices (except the Pixel 10 Pro Fold) lack physical SIM card slots, therefore requiring eSIM, when non-iPhone competitors such as Samsung and OnePlus include both physical SIM and eSIM support in the US.
+While the Pixel 3 series only supported one concurrent SIM or eSIM, the Pixel 3a series supported dual-SIM with one physical SIM and one eSIM.
+Starting with the Pixel 7, dual eSIM became supported, but one physical SIM card can still be used.
+US-sold Pixel 10 series devices (except the Pixel 10 Pro Fold) were the first devices by Google (outside of select carrier-locked Sprint Nexus devices) that lack physical SIM card slots, therefore requiring use of eSIMs.

 In December 2017, Microsoft launched its first eSIM-enabled device, the Microsoft Surface Pro LTE.
 In 2018, Microsoft also introduced eSIM to the Windows 10 operating system.
-In July 2018, Plintron implemented the eSIM4Things Internet of things product.

 Motorola released the 2020 version of the Motorola Razr, a foldable smartphone that only supports eSIM.
 Samsung shipped the Samsung Galaxy S21 and S20 in North America with eSIM hardware onboard but no software support out of the box.
 The feature was enabled with the One UI version 4 update in November 2021.